 Inspection and Quality Control

-Program stakeholders received varied feedback from program vendors about the quality control and inspection process in which a third-party program inspector evaluates vendor performance during an on-site inspection.
+The study included a review of inspection protocols and interviews with program staff and vendors about the process.
+Approximately ten percent of a vendor’s projects are inspected by a third-party program inspector.
 Vendors are evaluated using a Quality Inspections form which covers safety, customer service, and measures.
 After each inspection, they receive the Program Inspection Report and the score is updated on the Vendor Scorecard.
+While program staff report satisfaction with the inspection process, only two of fifteen vendors

-Two vendors reported they were generally happy with the field inspection process and the feedback it provided for technicians.
+reported they were generally happy with the field inspection process and the feedback it provided for technicians.
 However, most vendors offered suggestions for improvement:

 The most common issue, mentioned by eight vendors, was concern with the inspector trailing the technician too close for comfort in the home and trying to find mistakes.
 One noted: